dvherk/openshiftlab/README.md

 $ az keyvault secret set --vault-name ossKV -n ossSecret --file ~/.ssh/osslab_rsa
 ```

 The deployment of OpenShift relies on Ansible scripts that should be configured for Azure as the cloud provider.
-During and post-installation, OpenShift requires access to some Azure resources, like provisioning an Azure managed disk for persistence storage backend.
+During and post-installation OpenShift requires access to Azure, for example to provisioning Azure managed disks for persistence storage backend.
-When you have an application that needs to access or modify resources, you must set up an Azure Active Directory (AD) application and assign the required permissions to it.
-The service principal object defines the
+When you have an solution that needs to provision or modify resources in Azure, then you need to setup a service principal.
+This is effectively an Azure AD application object.
+This service principle is used to provide access from OpenShift to the Azure platform.
-policy and permissions for an application's use in a specific tenant, providing the basis for a security principal to represent the application at run-time.

-5. Create an Azure Active Directory Service Principal and choose a different password.
+5. Create an Azure Active Directory Service Principal, please change the password.
 Copy the resource group scope (id) from step number 3.
 The name of the Service Principal should be unique as it contians a public endpoint.

 ```bash
 $ az ad sp create-for-rbac -n openshiftcloudprovider --password <CHANGE-ME-PASSWORD> --role contributor --scopes <RG-ID-COPIED-FROM-STEP3>